 The film is convincing on the thrilling action and the wide range of spy agents thrown at you, such as Agent Tequila and Agent Champagne – both members of the Statesman, which spends time masquerading as a Kentucky-based Bourbon whiskey distillery.
 But that’s where the fun stops, so much so, it’s hard to resist feelings of wanting to cling onto Elton John’s extended special appearance in a glamorous avatar in the film: a pointless appearance of Cambodia and the presence of women thrown around, who only really have a special knack for jolting a speeding narrative into sudden (uncomfortable) stops – all these women do really is pretend to be charismatic, sometimes even on polar ends, but fail at it miserably, and these plotholes make the movie a bumpy ride; it’s tough to figure out which is more tragic – the many tripping points in the movie, or the untimely demise of Merlin.

 My Life as a Zucchini attempts to part with good wisdom over serious (and relatable – well, for me) episodes.
 I liked how it takes a subject so rarely explored – the lives of kids in a home, and then makes it both endearing and fun.
-Splashed with colours and funny-looking children, the French movie looks set to be a rare classic, where animated films are concerned.
+Splashed with colors and funny-looking children, the French movie looks set to be a rare classic, where animated films are concerned.

-In this tale of an orphan boy, Zucchini, who is nine years old, likes to roll his eyes at life’s little moments.
-He befriends kids in the same boat as him who all have had difficult pasts, and to make matters better the group all have the same day-to-day worries as any other kid in town – how to roll as a gang through it all.
+In the film, an orphan called Zucchini, who is nine years old, likes to roll his eyes at life’s little moments.
+He befriends kids in the same boat as him who all have had difficult pasts and to make matters better the group have the same day-to-day worries as any other kid in town – how to roll as a gang through it all.
 Zucchini comes to the Fontaine household after he kills his mother by accident during one of her anger-filled outbursts whilst drunk.
 Over there, he find friends: Ahmed, Camille and Alice.

 Camille, the latest addition to Fontaine saw her parents get killed and commit suicide, Ahmed’s father is in prison for looting a shop and Alice’s father had to be taken away for his bad nature.
-There is also a bully around by the name of Simon that the gang tries to keep off their tracks at the orphanage, who, in reality, is a sharp contrast to Raymond – the nice policeman, with a moustache.
-It is only because of Raymond (he hides the fact that Zucchini accidentally killed his alcoholic mother) that Courgette even found a space to call home in Fontaines.
+There is also a bully around by the name of Simon that the gang tries to keep off their tracks at the orphanage, a nice policeman with a mustache called Raymond; it is only because of Raymond – he hides the fact that Zucchini accidentally killed his alcoholic mother, that Courgette even found a space to call home in Fontaines.